jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/aberration/Drider.md

 Temperature: any
 Organization: solitary, pair, or group (3-8)
 Treasure: double (masterwork heavy mace, masterwork  composite longbow [+2 Str] with 20 arrows, additional treasure)
-Description: Created from the body of a drow, warped and mutated through special poisons and elixirs to take on the characteristics of a giant spider, the drider is a dangerous creature.
-Driders are sexually dimorphic.
-A female drider's lower spider body is sleek and graceful, often similar to a black widow's body, while its upper drow torso retains its alluring curves and beautiful face (with the exception of sharp, poisonous fangs).
-A male drider's lower body is bulky like a tarantula, while its upper body is wiry and bears a hideous face more spider than drow, complete with fanged mandibles.
 Race:
 Class:
 MR: